neonevm/neon-evm.docs/glossary.md

 ---

 ### Remix
 Remix is an online web tool.
-It is an IDE (Integrated Development Environment) used to write, compile, deploy and debug Solidity code.
+It is an IDE (Integrated Development Environment) used to write, compile, deploy, and debug Solidity code.
 Can be connected with Metamask and used to deploy smart contracts to both the Solana Testnet and Mainnet.

 ---